a11yproject/a11yproject.com/README.md

 Once you have met [the prerequisites](#requirements), follow these steps to install the website on your computer:

 1. Clone this repository by entering this command into your command line application: `git clone https://github.com/a11yproject/a11yproject.com.git`.
-It will create a version controlled copy of the website in the directory you entered the command in.
+It will create a version-controlled copy of the website in the directory you entered the command in.
 1. Navigate into the project's [root directory](https://en.m.wikipedia.org/wiki/Root_directory) by typing `cd a11yproject.com` in your command line application.
 1. Install the project's Node.js modules by typing `npm install` into your command line application.
 A list of these modules should be displayed after they are downloaded and installed.